Labour Hire Services Agreement (Australia)

 c. the invoice is addressed to the Client.

-8.8.2 Invoices will be dated no earlier than the last day of the week (Monday to Sunday) in which the Services were provided.
+8.8.2 Invoices will be issued on a weekly basis, and will be dated no earlier than the last day of the week (Monday to Sunday) in which the Services were provided.

 8.9 Interest on overdue balances owing to Sidekicker

-Any amount not paid by the Client to Sidekicker on time as set out in Clause 8.8.1 will accrue interest payable to Sidekicker at a rate of 1% per month, calculated daily from the first day it becomes overdue.
+8.9.1 Any amount not paid by the Client to Sidekicker on time as set out in Clause 8.8.1 will accrue interest payable to Sidekicker at a daily rate of 2.5% per annum above the base rate of Commonwealth Bank of Australia, calculated daily from the first day it becomes overdue.

 8.10 Recovery costs